bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation
+Which state has the most student debt?

 2. Trend related to the news
+What percentage of student loan debt has been forgiven?

 3. Who does that?
+Do income share agreements have bipartisan support?

 4. Answering a question people care about
+Do traditional or non traditional students receive more aid?

 5. Valuable to businesses
+Does employer student loan repayment increase retention rate?

 6. What's the most popular?
+Are universities or community college enrollment rates greater?

 7. Cost/Money rankings
+Which field of study has a greater ROI?

 ## Misconceptions

 What misconceptions do people have about your topic?
+Many people believe their student loans will be forgiven.

 ## Examples